Multicategory: Applications

 Multicategories are often incorrectly considered to belong to higher category theory, as their original application was the observation that the operators and identities satisfied by higher categories are the objects and multiarrows of a multicategory.
-The study of n-categories was in turn motivated by applications in algebraic topology and attempts to describe the homotopy theory of higher dimensional manifolds.
-However it has mostly grown out of this motivation and is now also considered to be part of pure mathematics.
+The study of n-categories was in turn motivated by applications in algebraic topology and attempts to describe the homotopy theory of higher-dimensional manifolds.

 The correspondence between contractions and decompositions of triangles in a multiorder allows one to construct an associative algebra called its incidence algebra.
 Any element that is nonzero on all unit arrows has a compositional inverse, and the Möbius function of a multiorder is defined as the compositional inverse of the zeta function (constant-one) in its incidence algebra.